nikaemami/ML_for_EEG_Signal_Processing/README.md

 Here are some general explanations regarding **feature extraction** from the data:

-A feature represents a distinguishing property, a recognizable measurement, and a functional component obtained from a section of a pattern.

-Extracted features are meant to **minimize the loss** of important information embedded in the signal.
-In addition, they also simplify the amount of resources needed to describe a huge set of data accurately.
-This is necessary to **minimize the complexity** of implementation to reduce the cost of information processing, and to cancel the potential need to compress the information.

 A variety of methods have been widely used to extract the features from EEG signals.
 Among these methods are **Time Frequency Distributions (TFD)**, **Fast Fourier Transform (FFT)**, **Eigenvector Methods (EM)**, **Wavelet Transform (WT)**, and **Auto Regressive Method (ARM)**.

-Acclaim about the definite priority of methods according to their capability is very hard.
-The findings indicate that each method has specific advantages and disadvantages, which make it appropriate for special type of signals.

 Frequency domain methods may not provide high-quality performance for some EEG signals.
 In contrast, time-frequency methods, for instance, may not provide detailed information on EEG analysis as much as frequency domain methods.
 It is crucial to make clear the of the signal to be analyzed in the application of the method whenever the performance of analyzing method is discussed.